Lambda-lookdown model with selection: Abstract

 \section{Abstract}

 { The goal of this paper is to study the lookdown model with selection in the case of a population containing two types of individuals, with a reproduction model which is dual to the $\Lambda$-coalescent.
 In particular we formulate the infinite population ``$\Lambda$-lookdown model with selection".
 When the measure $\Lambda$ gives no mass to $0$, we show that the proportion of one of the two types converges, as the population size $N$ tends to infinity, towards the solution to a stochastic differential equation driven by a Poisson point process.
 We show that one of the two types fixates in finite time if and only if the $\Lambda$-coalescent comes down from infinity.
+We give precise asymptotic results in the case of the Bolthausen--Sznitman coalescent.
 We also consider the general case of a combination of the Kingman and the $\Lambda$-lookdown model.}

 \paragraph{Subject classification} 60G09, 60H10, 92D25. \paragraph{Keywords} Look-down with selection, Lambda coalescent, Fixation and non fixation.